itom-project/itom-project.github.io/mainsite_hidden/source_plugins/plugins/actuators/ThorlabsKCubeIM.rst

 To compile this plugin, install the Thorlabs KINESIS from https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Motion_Control&viewtab=0 driver package in the same bit-version than itom (32/64bit).
-It has been implemented using KINESIS version 1.14.32.
 Then set the CMake variable **THORLABS_KINESIS_DIRECTORY** or the environment variable **THORLABS_KINESIS_ROOT** to the base directory of Kinesis (e.g. C:/Program Files/Thorlabs/Kinesis).
 The required libraries from Kinesis will automatically be copied to the *lib* folder of itom.